 Networking – there’s no escaping it.
 A radio presenter may be broadcasting live to several different geographical areas each carrying their own local commercials.
 But what about localised links such as news, travel or weather updates?

 This application is designed to record audio for up to 24 splits.
-It is especially suited as part of a PSquared “Myriad” Network.
-It relies upon you having Network (for split ads/branding) and Auto-Importer (to ingest the audio).
-Audio is then played as a Split Cart Group within “Network”.
-It can also work with Genesys, mAirList, PlayoutONE, RCS Zetta and other playout systems that auto-import from a folder periodically.
+It is especially suited as part of my AdSplits product as it can obtain the currently connected splits.
+Of course, it can also be used with other systems such as Genesys, mAirList, PlayoutONE, RCS Zetta and other playout systems that auto-import from a folder periodically.

-The process of recording is simple: Shortcut-keys are provided, and the procedure is as follow:
+The process of recording is simple: Shortcut-keys are provided, and the procedure is as follows:

 - Click “REC” and start talking, click it again to stop